-Under the Proposed Action, the Corps would issue a permit to SCG for the removal their high-pressure gasline and will issue a permit for a new easement of the new gasline alignment within Corps property.
-The preferred alignment selected is HDD Option 1 (Figure 4).
+Under the Proposed Action, the Corps would execute a License with SCG to provide access for the removal of a portion of the gasline, as well as access for the relocation.
+The Corps will amend the existing Licensing agreement which will capture the new gasline alignment within Corps property.
+The preferred alignment selected is the refined HDD Option 1 (Figure 4).
 SCG will be responsible for the cost to remove and relocate the gasline away from the Prado Dam spillway and dam.
 The Proposed Action would meet the need and purpose.